eSpaceEPFL/marsissharadviewer/tracks_db_docs/ogr.rst

 "GDAL (http://www.gdal.org/) is a translator library for raster and vector geospatial data formats that is released under an X/MIT style Open Source license by the Open Source Geospatial Foundation (http://www.osgeo.org/)."

 Using the proper GDAL utility it is possible to **download subsets of data from MARSIS and SHARAD layers and saving it in one of the format managed by GDAL**.
-This can be useful to work without a network connection and can also lead to performance improvement using QGIS.
+This can be useful to work without a network connection, download only the data of interest and can also lead to QGIS performance improvement.

 Download GDAL
 -------------